-The towns historic windmill, located on the Green (where there is free wi-fi) is just a glimpse of the town’s heritage, which lies within Lytham.
+The towns historic windmill, located on the Green is just a glimpse of the town’s heritage, which lies within Lytham.
 This signature building now holds a wonderfully illustrated exhibition of the town’s history as well as being home to a seasonal tourist information desk.

-Built between 1752 and 1764 and described as ‘the finest Georgian house in Lancashire’ – the Grade One Lytham Hall with a fascinating history of the Clifton family can be found a short distance from the town centre.
-There’s seventy eight acres of mature grounds surrounding the Hall, a busy events calendar and also a very popular tea room and wedding venue.
+Built between 1752 and 1764 and described as ‘the finest Georgian house in Lancashire’ – the Grade One Lytham Hall (pictured above) with a fascinating history of the Clifton family can be found a short distance from the town centre.
+There’s seventy eight acres of mature grounds surrounding the Hall, a busy events calendar, a garden hub, gift shops and also a very popular tea room and wedding venue.

 The 450 seat Lowther Pavilion is a cultural hub in the area and regularly hosts touring shows, plays, comedy, cinema and musicals throughout the year.
 Take some time to explore the mature Green Flag award winning Lowther Gardens – perfect for a relaxing stroll, coffee, ice cream, bowling, crazy golf or to just watch the world go by.
-New for 2022 is Padel Tennis!
+Introduced in 2022 – Padel Tennis!

 In the summer, the Lytham Festival takes place on the Green and various venues throughout the town and has in recent years welcomed headliners such as Bryan Adams, Olly Murs, Status Quo, Tom Jones, Noel Gallagher and Madness.
-In 2019, the Festival in its tenth year welcomed Human League, Kylie Minogue, Sir Rod Stewart, Michael Ball, the Stereophonics and many more.
-There’s also the very popular Lytham 1940s Wartime Weekend in August which attracts 40,000 visitors to the town.
+In 2023, the Festival welcomed Lionel Richie, Sting, Blondie, Def Leppard, Motley Crue, Jamiroquai, George Ezra and many more.
+There’s also the very popular Lytham 1940s Wartime Weekend in August which attracts an estimated 40,000 visitors to the town.